telerik/kendo-ui-builder/docs/styles-themes/metro.md

 ---
-title: Preview
+title: Metro Theme
-page_title: Metro Theme Preview - Styling & Themes - Kendo UI Builder
+page_title: Metro Theme - Styling & Themes - Kendo UI Builder
 description: "Use the Metro theme to style your project when working the Kendo UI Builder."
 slug: metrotheme_kuib
 ---